 Jensen Phelan Law Firm, P.C.
 Can Help if You’re Injured by a Drunk Driver

 While it’s important to take precautions and be responsible over the holiday season, it’s impossible to control the actions of everyone sharing the road with you.
 Drunk driving accidents will happen over the holiday season even if you do everything possible to avoid them.
-If you’re injured in one of these car accidents, the attorneys at the Jensen Phelan Law Firm, P.C. will fight aggressively to help you recover the compensation you deserve.
+If you’re injured in one of these car accidents, the Prescott Valley car accident attorneys at Jensen Phelan Law Firm, P.C. will fight aggressively to help you recover the compensation you deserve.